tum-esm/utils/docs/pages/api-reference.md

 def get_disk_space() -> float
 ```

-Returns disk space used in % as float.
+Returns disk space used in % as float
--> tuple (total, used, free, percent)

 ##### `get_system_battery`